faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/usecase.md

 > Toulouse, France, 2017.

 where the interested reader can find more complete explanations and a full set of references to explained used concepts and methods.

+This use-case is presented using the Matlab toolbox, but all commands have direct counterparts in Python and all that is presented here can be done also in Python.

 ### Outline
 1. [Introduction](#introduction)